 There are a lot of products and services which were developed as MVPs in the first place.
 For instance:

 – Foursquare.
-The company came up with an MVP idea and launched it on the market for testing.
+The software development company came up with an MVP idea and launched it on the market for testing.
 They got a positive users reaction, and as a consequence, they kept on expanding product’s features.
 Right now, they got more than 50M users and 8 billion check-ins.

 – Instagram.
 Their MVP included photo filters that a user could apply to any picture and save it to the camera roll.
 Instagram users really loved this product, and today, Instagram has a wide range of other features that include videos, geo and user tags, hashtags, direct messages, stories as well as integration with other networks.
 Among other popular websites, services, and apps, there are Dropbox, Airbnb, Spotify, Facebook, and Snapchat.